Britain's outsourcers target healthcare in new growth push

 "In terms of (revenue) growth, I think you would say it can grow 5-10 percent over the next two to three years."

-Mitie's healthcare division accounts for about 10 percent of group revenue and grew 7.3 percent to 48.2 million pounds ($74.4 million) in the six months to Sept.
+Mitie's healthcare division accounts for about 10 percent of group revenue and grew 7.3 percent to 48.2 million pounds in the six months to Sept.
 30.

 The outsourcing of government contracts began in the early 1980s under Prime Minister Margaret Thatcher, who privatised large chunks of industry in a bid to make them more efficient.